How We’re Keeping You Safe

-We’ll also take your temperature using a laser thermometer.
+We’ll also be remotely monitoring everyone’s temperature as you queue through the foyer.
 If any audience members have a temperature of 37.5⁰C or above, we’ll ask you to wait for 15 minutes before rechecking your temperature.
 If your second temperature reading is 37.5⁰C or above we will not be able to admit you into the Playhouse.

 There will be markings on the floor to ensure you’re able to stand socially distanced from others.

 Can I collect my tickets at the Box Office?